stanford-dancebreak/stanford-dancebreak.github.io/content/info/djing.md

 ---
-title: DJing at Dancebreak
+title: DJing at Dancebreak - DJ Guidelines
+weight: 3
 ---

-# DJing at Dancebreak - DJ Guidelines

 ## Why is this important?